ChristopherBeltran/ChristopherBeltran.github.io/_posts/2019-05-29-from_building_with_legos_to_a_barrel_of_monkeys.markdown

 I added 7 such functions, each for a particular view in the app:

 `adminPetsIndex()`
-*To be called on Ready on the admin/pets index page to receive the API response and then render the list of all Pets in the database*
+*To be called on Ready on the admin/pets index page to receive the API response and then render the list of all Pets in the database.*

 `addNewPet()`
 *To be called on submit on the admin/pets/new page to send a POST call and receive the API response and render the newly created Pet by utilizing the `event.preventDefault()` function to stop Submit from the Rails form.*